oneilsh/tidytensor/README.md

 ### Converting to `data.frame` and plotting

 Named ranks also work well with conversion to data frame.
-We'll start with just a few images--tensors in data frame representation are significantly larger (approximately number-of-ranks times as large). `as.data.frame()` will by default throw an error when more than a million-entry data frame would result, unless `allow_huge = TRUE` is set.
+We'll convert just a few images, because tensors in data frame representation are significantly larger (approximately number-of-ranks times as large). `as.data.frame()` will by default throw an error when more than a million-entry data frame would result, unless `allow_huge = TRUE` is set.

 ```r